Guide to Gard & Property for Sale in Department 30

 Types of Properties for Sale in Gard

-The beauty of Gard is that it enjoys all the benefits of the Mediterranean, a warm climate, good food, and easy connections, yet it remains a tranquil place to live among some of the most stunning scenery France has to offer.
+The beauty of Gard is that it enjoys all the benefits of the Mediterranean, warm climate, good food, and easy connections, yet it remains a tranquil place to live amid some of the most stunning scenery France has to offer.
 Whether you desire a charming stone farmhouse in the countryside or a contemporary residence near historic sites, Gard offers a wide variety of properties in one of France’s sunniest regions.

-Common Property Styles in the Department
+Common Property Styles in the Department of Gard

 - Traditional stone houses: Quintessential Gardois homes full of character and history.